 - Disqualifications are possible but uncommon.
-SHIMMER is generally very honorable wrestling – fewer than thirty matches have ended in disqualification.
+SHIMMER is generally a very honorable promotion.
+Fewer than thirty matches have ended in disqualification.

-- Four-way matches, whether tag team or singles are always contested under four-corners elimination rules, with only two legal participants at a time.
+- Four-way matches, whether tag team or singles are always contested under four-corners elimination rules.
+Only two legal participants at a time.

 How often do SHIMMER shows run?

-SHIMMER runs two taping weekends, one in the spring and one in the fall, taping two shows a day over the weekend.
-On Wrestlemania weekend they tape another volume, and this year SHIMMER also cooperated with RISE, SMASH, and Femmes Fatales to put on The Summit the day before Summerslam.
+SHIMMER runs two taping weekends.
+One in the spring and one in the fall.
+They tape two shows a day over the weekend.
+On Wrestlemania weekend they tape another volume.
+This year SHIMMER also co-operated with RISE, SMASH, and Femmes Fatales to put on The Summit, the day before SummerSlam.

 Who wrestles for SHIMMER?

-SHIMMER features a mix of US and international talent.
+SHIMMER features a mix of North American and international talent.
 The international talent comes from the UK, Mexico, Japan, and Europe.
-Big non-US names such as Aja Kong, Kana, Nikki Storm, Brittani and Saraya Knight, Sexy Star (as Dulce Garcia), Wesna, Ayako Hamada, Kay Lee Ray, Viper, and more have appeared for SHIMMER.
-Several current WWE talents (Cesaro, Becky Lynch, Bayley, the IIconics, Nikki Cross, Asuka, Ember Moon, Ruby Riott, Sarah Logan, Mickie James, Natalya, Beth Phoenix, Shayna Baszler, Mia Yim, Candice LeRae, Chelsea Green, Dakota Kai, Deonna Purrazzo, Tegan Nox, Jinny, Toni Storm, Rachael Ellering, Piper Niven, and Kay Lee Ray) have worked for SHIMMER.
+Big non-US names such as Aja Kong, Kana, Nikki Storm.
+Brittani (now WWE’s Paige), Saraya Knight, Sexy Star (as Dulce Garcia).
+Wesna, Ayako Hamada, Kay Lee Ray, Viper, and more have appeared for SHIMMER.
+Many current WWE talents have worked for SHIMMER.
+They include – Cesaro, Becky Lynch, Bayley.
+The IIconics.
+Nikki Cross, Asuka, Ember Moon, Ruby Riott.
+Sarah Logan, Mickie James, Natalya, Beth Phoenix.
+Shayna Baszler, Mia Yim, Candice LeRae, Chelsea Green.
+Dakota Kai, Deonna Purrazzo, Tegan Nox.
+Jinny, Toni Storm, Piper Niven, and Kay Lee Ray.
 Of the 32 women in each Mae Young Classic, 17 from 2017’s tournament and 12 from 2018’s tournament have been inside a SHIMMER ring.

 I’m basing this largely on the last tapings.
-SHIMMER roster turnover means there’s a bit of churn due to wrestler availability, but some names have become pretty constant.
-Due to some wrestlers being signed by WWE since the last tapings (like Kay Lee Ray, Viper, and Rachael Ellering) or injured (Vanessa Kraven), I may be speculating in some of the below because of the major holes put in the upper card and serious mid-card.
+The SHIMMER roster turnover means there’s a bit of churn due to wrestler availability.
+But some names have become pretty constant.
+Due to some wrestlers being signed by WWE since the last tapings, like Kay Lee Ray and Viper or injured (Vanessa Kraven), I may be speculating in some of the below because of the major holes put in the upper card and serious mid-card.

-The Current Upper Card: These are the women currently hanging around the title picture/most likely to be matched up with visiting legends:
+The Current Upper Card: These are the women currently in the title picture.
+Or most likely to be matched up with visiting legends:

-- Nicole Savoy Current SHIMMER Champion, queen of suplexes.
-The face of the new blood challenging the dominance of the veterans in SHIMMER, she has recently set the record for the longest and most dominant reign of any champion, surpassing MsChif’s legendary reign.
+- Nicole Savoy Current SHIMMER Champion.
+The Queen of Suplexes.
+The face of the New Blood and challenging the dominance of the veterans in SHIMMER.
+She has recently set the record for the longest and most dominant reign of any champion, surpassing MsChif’s legendary reign.

-- Cheerleader Melissa and Mercedes Martinez – SHIMMER originals and current SHIMMER Tag Champions, both are perennial challengers for any damn title they want, and right now they want to show the younger talent what tag team wrestling is all about.
+- Cheerleader Melissa and Mercedes Martinez – SHIMMER originals and current SHIMMER Tag Champions.
+Both are perennial challengers for any title they want.
+Right now they want to show the younger talent what tag team wrestling is all about.

-- LuFisto A perennial championship contender who has never quite gotten the job done, she is a vicious, embittered fighter who sees it as her due to be SHIMMER Champion.
-She hasn’t been in since last fall’s tapings, but she has just unannounced her retirement, so never say never
+- LuFisto – A perennial championship contender who has never quite gotten the job done.
+She is a vicious, embittered fighter who demands to be SHIMMER Champion.
+She hasn’t featured since last fall’s tapings, and has just unannounced her retirement.
+But as the saying goes…never say never.

-- Kimber Lee She borders on an upper card/serious mid-card.
-A veteran and former SHIMMER Tag Champ, she’s surprisingly agile.
-A heel aligned with other veterans, but not especially a part of the clique (last taping she, Mercedes, LuFisto, and Cheerleader Melissa were the team of the “SHIMMER Originals… and Kim”).
+- Kimber Lee – She borders on the upper card/serious mid-card.
+A veteran and former SHIMMER Tag Champ.
+Surprisingly agile.
+A heel aligned with other veterans, but not especially a part of the clique.
+At the last taping herself, Mercedes, LuFisto, and Cheerleader Melissa made up the team of the “SHIMMER Originals… and Kim”).

 The Serious Midcard: These are regulars who win more than they lose, but aren’t in the main event as often as the bunch listed above.

-- Dust – Former Heart of SHIMMER Champion, managed by Rosemary.
-Very small, but very crafty heel with the support of the Shadow.
+- Dust – Former Heart of SHIMMER Champion.
+Managed by Rosemary.
+Very small, but crafty heel with the support of the Shadow.
 She’s a lot tougher than she looks.

-- Delilah Doom – The Queen of Aerobics Style, Doom is a former the SHIMMER Tag Team champion with Leva Bates.
+- Delilah Doom – The Queen of Aerobics Style.
+Doom is a former SHIMMER Tag Team champion with Leva Bates.
 She’s always a threat but doesn’t seem to have a clear direction.

 - Su Yung – The Bloody Undead Bride is always a threat.
 Don’t sleep on her, as she brings a supernatural element that is hard to tackle effectively.